 1997 Following a sold-out limited run at Greenwich House, Douglas Carter Beane's comedy, As Bees in Honey Drown, begins a commercial Off-Broadway run at the Lucille Lortel Theatre.
 Although Bo Foxworth has taken over the lead role from Josh Hamilton, who must leave to honor a film commitment, most of the cast, including J. Smith-Cameron, T. Scott Cunningham, Sandra Daley, and Mark Nelson, remains intact.

-2001 Mike Nichols' production of Anton Chekhov's The Seagull begins performances at Central Park's Delacorte Theatre.
+2001 Mike Nichols' production of Anton Chekhov's The Seagull begins performances at Central Park's Delacorte Theater.
 Meryl Streep and Kevin Kline head the cast as Arkadina and Trigorin.
 Also in the cast are Marcia Gay Harden as Masha, Natalie Portman as Nina, Christopher Walken as Sorin, Philip Seymour Hoffman as Konstantin, John Goodman as Shamrayev, Debra Monk as Polina, Stephen Spinella as Medvedyev, and Larry Pine as Dorn.

 2003 Roundabout Theatre Company and Deaf West Theatre present an American Sign Language adaptation of Roger Miller and William Hauptman's Big River, opening on Broadway at the American Airlines Theatre.
 Featuring a cast of deaf, hard-of-hearing, and hearing actors, most roles are double cast with one actor speaking and singing, and one signing.

 2011 Jane White, a stage veteran who created the role of Queen Aggravain in Once Upon a Mattress, dies at age 88.
-Ms. White, a New York City native who grew up in the Sugar Hill section of Harlem and attended Smith College and the New School, also appeared on Broadway in Strange Fruit, Take a Giant Step, and the 2001 revival of Follies.
+White, a New York City native who grew up in the Sugar Hill section of Harlem and attended Smith College and the New School, also appeared on Broadway in Strange Fruit, Take a Giant Step, and the 2001 revival of Follies.

 2016 The new Broadway musical Shuffle Along, Or The Making of the Musical Sensation of 1921 and All That Followed ends its run after 38 previews and 100 regular performances.
 It opened April 28 at the Music Box Theatre after beginning previews March 15 and was nominated for ten Tony Awards.